open-mmlab/mmdeploy/docs/en/02-how-to-run/quantize_model.md

 mmdeploy generates quantization table based on static graph (onnx) and uses backend tools to convert fp32 model to fixed point.

-mmdeploy currently support ncnn with PTQ.
+mmdeploy currently supports ncnn with PTQ.

 ## How to convert model